 Students must fulfill 15 credits within math, science, and technology.
 These requirements include 6 credits in math, 3 of which must be at the 200 level or higher, and 3 credits in science taken at the 200 level or higher.
 MTH200 and SCI100 are required.

-Students may choose from courses labeled BIO, MTH, SCI, or TEC, as well as from the list below:
+Students may choose from courses labeled BIO, MTH, SCI, or TEC.